Hey Joe: Early recordings (1965–1966)

-The Byrds
+The Byrds version

 The Byrds included a recording of the song, titled "Hey Joe (Where You Gonna Go)", on their 1966 album, Fifth Dimension.
 The lead vocalist on the Byrds' version was David Crosby, who was instrumental in bringing the song to the group and in popularizing the song within the larger L.A. music community.
 Crosby had wanted to record the song almost since the band first formed in 1964 but the other members of the Byrds had been unenthusiastic about the song.
 By the time of the recording sessions for Fifth Dimension, several other bands had enjoyed success with covers of "Hey Joe", leaving Crosby angered by his bandmates' lack of faith in the song.
 Byrds' guitarist and band leader Roger McGuinn recalled in an interview that "The reason Crosby did lead (vocal) on 'Hey Joe' was because it was his song.
 He didn't write it but he was responsible for finding it.
 He'd wanted to do it for years but we would never let him.
 Then both Love and the Leaves had a minor hit with it and David got so angry that we had to let him do it."

 General consensus within the band and among critics was that the Byrds' version wasn't an entirely successful reading of the song and was inferior to previous recordings of the song by Love and the Leaves.
 In later years, both McGuinn and the band's manager, Jim Dickson, criticized Crosby's vocal performance on the song for not being powerful enough to carry the aggressive subject matter and expressed regret that the song had been included on Fifth Dimension.
 Crosby himself later admitted that the recording of the song was an error on his part, stating "It was a mistake, I shouldn't have done it.
 Everybody makes mistakes."

 The song went on to become a staple of the Byrds' live concert repertoire during 1966 and 1967.
 The band also included the song in their performance at the Monterey Pop Festival, which is included on the 2002 The Complete Monterey Pop Festival DVD box set as well as on the 1992 The Monterey International Pop Festival CD box set.